 Personally, I think that late spring and early summer is the perfect season for cholent.
 The weather is often still on the chilly side, so a warming bowl of hearty Jewish stew is very welcome.
 Meanwhile Shabbat doesn’t begin till after 8pm, so even if you leave your vegan cholent cooking all night, it’s likely to be a maximum of 16 hours.
 Which is well long enough.

 There is something particular about the smell of cholent cooking that I find incredibly evocative.
 Rich, warming and delicious, this glorious scent fills your home with the promise of a delicious meal.

 I made the cholent that you can see in the photos on a Wednesday, and when my daughter Kipper came home from school, even she was transported.
 “What’s that amazing smell, Mummy?!”

-And just like waking up to it on Shabbat morning, she got to experience the few hours savouring the aroma until she could tuck in and enjoy our glorious vegetarian cholent for dinner.
+And just like waking up to it on Shabbat morning, she got to experience the few hours savouring the aroma of this easy vegetarian cholent, until she could tuck in and enjoy it for dinner.

-One thing I definitely learnt from my student cholent experiments is that this is a dish that can stand endless reheating.
+One thing I definitely learnt from my student cholent recipe experiments is that this is a dish that can stand endless reheating.
 So if you don’t fancy leaving your stove or oven on for the best part of a day, you can simply cook for 2-3 hours, then reheat when you’re ready.
-If anything, it’s even better on Tuesday than on Shabbat…
+Quick vegetarian cholent – who knew such a thing was possible?!

 Will you be trying my locally-inspired Great British Cholent?